RCHENLAB/dry-lab-standard/README.md

 Prerequisites about basic tools and Linux operations

 We will need several tools to start the single cell analysis such as R, Seurat, and Python.
-Because Conda is a very powerful software management system, we are going to install tools via Conda.
+B use Conda is a very powerful software management system, we are going to install tools via Conda.

 1. Access to the Taco server
 First of all, you need to set the taco server account